Advancing a public health approach to substance use

 Furthermore, the criminalization of drug use increases stigmatization and drives substance use underground—making it less likely for people to seek or receive the care that they need and more likely to engage in unsafe practices that can lead to disease and death.

 In addition to the human toll that criminalization and incarceration take on our communities, it is extraordinarily expensive to lock people in prison.
 The annual costs of incarcerating someone in Vermont is $95,000.
 By decriminalizing personal drug use, we can reduce our overreliance on incarceration and reinvest those savings into programs that actually serve our communities.
-This is why we hope the legislature will take up and pass H.423 and S.119, which would decriminalize the personal possession of drugs in Vermont.
+This is why we hope the legislature will take up legislation to decriminalize the personal possession of drugs in Vermont.

 Expand critical harm reduction infrastructure